Sharing a room on a Flash Pack adventure: everything you need to know

 “I had absolutely no reservations about sharing a room.
 While exploring a new part of the world was a driving factor in booking the adventure, meeting new people was a huge part of it, too.

 I met my roommate and fellow Canadian, Stacy, the day I arrived in Africa.
 She’d arrived a day earlier from Australia and was relaxing by the pool.
-I’d just travelled for 29 hours and was very jet-lagged, so she immediately told me to have a nap and let me have the room for a few hours.
+I’d just traveled for 29 hours and was very jet-lagged, so she immediately told me to have a nap and let me have the room for a few hours.
 I knew we’d get on right away.

-We bonded most about being Canadian and got to reminiscing about our childhoods in the Great White North.
+We bonded most about being Canadian and got to reminisce about our childhoods in the Great White North.
 We both had easygoing personalities and were eager to make the absolute most of this great adventure.

 Images: Flash Pack